coding-with-coffee/coding-with-coffee/README.md

 👋 Hey, I’m Simon @simon-cybersec
-Embedded Systems Engineer with focus on security.
+Embedded Systems Engineer.
+If I find the time I do some projects and blogging on here.

 Twitter: @simon_cybersec
 Email: CoffeeAndCoding@t-online.de